 Ultimately, people with food allergies have to rely on food labels and food outlet staff providing accurate information them when making their decisions on whether or not a meal or packaged food is safe for them to eat.
 When we talk about the risk of a food allergic reaction, we cannot ever say risk can be eliminated.
 If eating packaged food or food prepared by someone else, there is always a greater risk.
 It is important the consumer with allergies has access to the information required so they can make an informed decision on the level of risk and therefore decide on whether or not they will eat the food.

-A free online training course has been launched by the National Allergy Strategy, a partnership between Australia’s peak allergy bodies, the Australasian Society of Clinical Immunology and Allergy (ASCIA) and Allergy & Anaphylaxis Australia (A&AA).
+Free online training courses are available from the National Allergy Strategy, a partnership between Australia’s peak allergy bodies, the Australasian Society of Clinical Immunology and Allergy (ASCIA) and Allergy & Anaphylaxis Australia (A&AA).

 Reporting a Reaction

 If you have an allergic reaction to a suspect food please follow instructions on the NEW Report a reaction FLOW CHART to help you report a reaction and get a food or a facility investigated by the health department.